Personal Productivity

 avatar

-Commented over 8 years ago Günther
+Commented almost 9 years ago Günther

 Brilliant!
 I'd call this "coyote medicine" - the trickster regularly also play his tricks on himself and this, other than many other instances in this endless chain, seems to be a great trick :-)